Shravan Sridhar, MD, MS

 Biography

-Dr. Sridhar has a passion for radiology education and is involved in the education of medical students, residents, and fellows at UCSF.
+Dr. Sridhar has a passion for radiology education and is involved in the education of fellows, residents, and medical students at UCSF.
 He has served several teaching roles throughout his career including peer tutor during medical school, resident educator during residency, and clinical instructor during fellowship.
-He was recognized with the Resident Educator Award in 2020 and 2021 at the University of New Mexico.
+He was recognized with the Resident Educator Award multiple times during residency and was selected as a Semifinalist for the 2023 Aunt Minnie “Most Effective Radiology Educator” Award.

-Dr. Sridhar’s research interests include examining the role of medical imaging in congenital heart disease and radiology quality improvement, and radiology education.
+Dr. Sridhar’s research interests include examining the role of medical imaging in congenital heart disease, cardiothoracic CT quality improvement, and radiology education.
 He received the RSNA Resident Research Award in 2021 and has served as a consulting editor for American Journal of Radiology (AJR).

-Dr. Sridhar serves on national committees including the Society of Thoracic Radiology Online Content Committee and serves as a contributor to the Society of Thoracic Radiology weekly webinar.
+Dr. Sridhar serves on national committees including the Society of Thoracic Radiology Electronic Media Committee, North American Society of Cardiovascular Imaging Education Committee, and serves as a regular contributor to the Society of Thoracic Radiology Webinar and Duke-Mallinckrodt-UCSF Cardiothoracic Imaging Lecture Series.

 Expertise: Cardiothoracic Imaging